semrush/intergalactic/website/docs/components/input/input.md

 ## Interaction

 ::: tip
-Use the `read-only` state for component that cannot be interacted with, except for copy its value.
+Use the `read-only` state for component that can't be interacted with, except for copy its value.
 Also use it for links which might be copied.

 Use the `disabled` state if the input availability depends on the value of another element.
 :::